cocos/cocos-docs/en/editor/extension/contributions-shortcuts.md

 ## Parameter descriptions

-Let's take a look at the details of each parameter of `contributions.shortcuts`.
+Below we will see the details of each parameter of `contributions.shortcuts`.

 ### message